ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 9. Sales
 10. Freelancers

-Idea 1: - Unemployed landing a new position -  B2C
+Problem 1: - Unemployed landing a new position -  B2C
  - On average, 78% of people who are unemployed stay unemployed for over 6 months.
  - what do people do today: they apply to jobs directly hoping for a response from as many companies they can connect with
  - what if there was a better way: X
  - this is what how i solve the problem: X
+ - This is what the unemployed would pay for: Resume writing

-Idea 2: - University Graduates becoming proficient in new job - B2C
+Problem 2: - University Graduates becoming proficient in new job - B2C
  - On average, 90% of people who who finish a 4-year degree are not fully productive in a full-time role until 6-8 months of full-time work
  - what do people do today: They use company time to learn the job and become proficient
  - what if there was a better way: X
- - this is what how i solve the problem: X
+ - This is what how i solve the problem: X
+  - This is what the unemployed would pay for:

-Idea 3: - Financial Failure in Divorces - B2C
+Problem 3: - Financial Failure in Divorces - B2C
  - Men in x% of marriages that fail and end up in divorce, x% of these marriages don't have a prenuptial agreement causing financial ruin for individuals involved
 - what do people do today:
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 4: Unskilled DevOps teams - B2B
+Problem 4: Unskilled DevOps teams - B2B
 - DevOps teams lack experience which lead to inefficient operations and increased costs because devops isn't taught in school and large % of devops people suck
 - what do people do today: They waste time , costs and customer impacts by having an inefficient team
 - what if there was a better way: X